Mulenge: Etymology

-The name "Mulenge" originates from the Fuliiru language, spoken by the Fuliiru people, who migrated to Uvira Territory from Lwindi Chiefdom—a region near the Ulindi River in the rugged hinterlands of Mwenga Territory—around the seventeenth century.
+The name "Mulenge" originates from the Fuliiru language, spoken by the Fuliiru people, who migrated to Uvira Territory from Lwindi Chiefdom, a region near the Ulindi River in the rugged hinterlands of Mwenga Territory, around the seventeenth century.
 "Mulenge" is believed to derive from a Fuliiru word for the shinbone.

 History

-Mulenge has historically been inhabited by the Fuliiru people, who migrated from Lwindi (now Luindi Chiefdom) towards the present-day Uvira, settling in the mountainous terrain.
+Mulenge has historically been inhabited by the Fuliiru people, who migrated from Lwindi (now Luindi Chiefdom) towards the present-day Uvira, and settled in the mountainous terrain.
 Congolese researcher Shimbi Kamba Katchelewa of the University of Montreal notes that Mulenge, along with Luvungi and Lemera, were key sites where the first Bafuliiru from Lwindi settled between the 10th and 14th centuries, forming the basis for the eventual establishment of a "kingdom" under a Hamba clan ruler.
 The Bahamba traditionally held authority in the area, with Lemera as their capital.
 Lemera itself was named after Mulemera, the father of Kahamba, the dynasty's founder.
 Historian Bishikwabo Chubaka indicate that the Bahamba clan's control extended across the northwestern Ruzizi Plain, from Uvira to Luvungi.